TomasKulhanek/medical-physiology-in-modelica/chapter1.md

 ![](twoballoon.png)

-Using appropriate acausal connectors for physical domain modeling can lead that the diagram view of the model follows conceptual and structural information of the model, which are hidden or lost when using other "block-oriented" modeling technologies.
+Using appropriate acausal connectors for physical domain modeling can lead that the diagram view of the model follows conceptual and structural information of the model, which are hidden or lost when using other "block-oriented" modeling technologies which needs additional causality solution.

+### Tools

+To start with modeling, important are tools.
+Within this book, the examples will be shown and readers are encouraged to use open-source [OpenModelica tools with editor OMEdit](http://www.openmodelica.org).
+Further simulation methods were used with integration with Python language via another open-source platform [Jmodelica](http://www.jmodelica.org/).

+The authors developed the libraries and examples in commercial tools [Dymola](http://www.modelon.com/products/dymola/) and particularly in [Wolfram System Modeler](http://www.wolfram.com/system-modeler/).
+Some libraries and examples were tested also in commercial tool [Simulation X](https://www.simulationx.com/).

 ### References